-Primary Please explain

-reason

-1 in progress Tier one critical suppliers are evaluated on their potential impact to the business and the risk's likelihood.
-As our linen cleaning suppliers fall into this category, we have evaluated how a disruption to their business due to various risks would impact our own operations.
-We are further evaluating the likelihood and potential impact resulting from a lack of access or disruption of supply of quality freshwater.
-As our annual spend on laundry services is less than \$101 million, this supplier currently falls under the threshold of substantive risk.
+Primary Please explain reason Row Evaluation Tier one critical suppliers are evaluated on their potential impact to the business and the risk's likelihood.
+As our linen cleaning suppliers for The Venetian, Marina Bay Sands, and Sands China 1 Ltd. fall into this category, we have evaluated how a disruption to their business due to various risks would impact our own operations.
+We are further evaluating the likelihood and potential impact progress resulting from a lack of access or disruption of supply of quality freshwater.
+As our annual spend on laundry services is less than \$101 million, these suppliers currently falls under the threshold of substantive risk.
 We are further evaluating and quantifying potential impacts on the business should water risks be realized by our suppliers and expect this evaluation to be complete in the near future.